 The 200-Hour Registered Yoga Teacher training consists of four noncredit courses to be completed in nine months.
 Students will learn to teach beginner and some intermediate yoga poses as well as discuss the business aspects of teaching yoga.

-Note: the above courses are co-requisites, you will need to register for all 3 courses.
+Note: the above courses are co-requisites.
+You will need to register for all three courses.

-The 300-Hour Registered Yoga Teacher program can be completed in as little as 11 months, or up to 18 months.
+The 300-Hour Registered Yoga Teacher program can be completed in 11 to 18 months.
 Students learn to teach intermediate and some advanced yoga poses.
 Students also examine the business aspects of teaching workshops and studio ownership.

 A graduate of the University of Virginia, Matthews’ personal experience of yoga’s transformative, healing powers started her on a journey impacting the lives of others with this gift.
 Matthews has been teaching since 2000 and educating yoga teachers since 2006.
 She has more than 4,500 hours of training and 8,000 hours of teaching experience.
 She developed creative, comprehensive, 200-hour and 300-hour college-level yoga teacher training programs that she directs and teaches locally and nationally.
 She partners with AACC to offer a professional certificate from the college as well as RYT200 and 500-hour status from Yoga Alliance.
 Matthews brings compassion and humor to her teaching, enriching students' experiences by weaving breathwork, meditation, alignment and chanting into her classes.
 Her intention is to improve the quality of her students' lives, physically, mentally and spiritually.
 Matthews holds both a Masters in instruction system development (ISD) and a Masters certificate in instructional technologies.
 She is a Level 2 Certified ParaYoga teacher, a Certified Amrit Yoga Nidra Facilitator, and a Yoga Alliance Continuing Education Provider (YACEP).